pinyin/fragment/README.md

 To know which previous `deps` should be used when comparing with the new one, the deps are added to a `List` to keep their order.
 All `fragment` calls in the same `State` instance must have consistent orders across different passes of `build` calls, so please don't use `fragment` in dynamic loops and conditionals.

+`fragment` also accepts an experimental optional parameter `key`.
+Builders with the same `key` are considered as the same builder and excluded from no-key builders.
+Remember keyed builders are never released in the whole state lifecycle, so this may introduce weird bugs and should be used very carefully.

 ### Widget API

 Import and use `Fragment` as a widget: